8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Knowing isn’t enough.
 What you need is a strategy, a game plan, and fast.

-But before we get into what strategies will work, we need to examine the strategies that don’t work and why.
+But before we discuss which strategies will work, we must examine which ones don’t and why.

-I can save you hours, possible years, even decades of time wasted on perfectly reasonable strategies… that don’t work on a narcissistic mother.
+I can save you hours, possible years, even decades wasted on perfectly reasonable strategies… that don’t work on a narcissistic mother.

 strategies for dealing with a narcissistic mother